History of HJV Equipment

 When the chance came to purchase an existing potato equipment dealership from local farmer and businessman Clarence Leach of Alliston in 1991, Homer and David couldn’t resist.
-They saw the need to have a local business supplying equipment and parts for the farming industry, and added HJV Equipment to HJ Vander Zaag Farms Ltd.
+They saw the need to have a local business supplying equipment and parts for the farming industry.
+Adding HJV Equipment to HJ Vander Zaag Farms Ltd.

 As business developed, so did the need to add equipment lines.
 Their first move was to acquire the dealership for Gallenberg self propelled sprayers and fertilizer spreaders in 1997.
 In 1999, a second store in Innerkip, Ontario was added after the acquisition of Spra-Coupe dealer, Rite Time Marketing.
 The Ag Chem facility in Hensall, Ontario was purchased in 2001 and the Innerkip operations were moved there.